pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

 ### Prerequisites: Prepare for a scheduled snapshot backup

-The steps to prepare for a scheduled snapshot backup are the same as that of [Prepare for an ad-hoc backup](#prerequisites-prepare-for-an-ad-hoc-backup).
+The steps to prepare for a scheduled snapshot backup are the same as those of [Prepare for an ad-hoc backup](#prerequisites-prepare-for-an-ad-hoc-backup).

 ### Perform a scheduled snapshot backup